Personal profile

 Research interests

 My research focuses on the intersection between migration, wellbeing, and care and assistance.
-I use an interdisciplinary and mixed-methods approach to understand how people on the move experience and adapt to life in a new country, drawing on both qualitative and quantitative data.
+I use a collaborative, interdisciplinary and mixed-methods approach to understand how people on the move experience and adapt to life in a new country, drawing on both qualitative and quantitative data.
+I am furthermore interested in how people co-exist and build connections in diverse societies.

 For my PhD, I examined mental health and psychosocial support for undocumented migrants in the Netherlands and refugees in Uganda, investigating how these forms of care could improve wellbeing and foster social connection.